 Before we dive in, let’s get one question out of the way which we’re often asked by friends planning a trip to Mexico for the first time …

 Is it safe to travel from Cancun to Tulum?

 In a word.
 Yes.
 The roads are freshly paved so potholes aren’t a worry, the traffic is usually quite light but there’s enough cars around so you aren’t isolated at all.
-This whole region of Mexico is exempt from any cartel activities.
+Contrary to what fear-mongerers on forums will have you believe (usually self-serving transportation providers) this region of Mexico is exempt from cartel activities.

 How to Get from Cancun to Tulum

 From Cancun Airport to Tulum is about a 1.5 hour drive, but it will take you 2 – 3 hours if you take the cheapest option by bus.

 TL;DR just tell me the best way now

 If you already have a plan in mind about how you want to get to Tulum from the airport, click the links below to jump to it.